 |Plant Type||Herbaceous perennial|

-|Soil Type||Sandy, silt, loamy|
+|Soil Type||Sandy, loamy|

 |Bloom Time||Late spring to early summer|

 |Flower Color||Pink, red, white, yellow, purple, bicolors|

 |Toxicity||Mildly toxic to pets|